-- Secondly, soluble fiber becomes a gel-like substance which triggers signals to our brain during digestion and makes us feel full.
+- Secondly, soluble fiber becomes a gel-like substance that triggers signals to our brain during digestion and makes us feel full.

 - As a result we eat less food.

-Incorporate more fiber to your diet as a way to regulate your weight with food.
-Regulating your diet will make it easier to lose the pounds as you enjoy fiber-based meals.
-In addition fiber will help you to maintain your weight because it is indigestible.
+Incorporate more fiber into your diet as a way to regulate your weight with food.
+Regulating your diet will make it easier to lose pounds as you enjoy fiber-based meals.
+In addition, fiber will help you to maintain your weight because it is indigestible.
 Trust that fiber won’t contribute calories to your diet or cause weight gain.